vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

   - name: CompanyNewsFromSharepoint.pbmx
     url: /assets/2025-06-29/CompanyNewsFromSharepoint.pbmx
 ---
-Office 365 is often used as a data backend for various applications within a company.
+Office 365 is often used as a data backend for different applications within a company.
-We've explained how to combine [Peakboard and Office 365 apps](/category/office365) in previous articles.
-In this article, we explain how to use SharePoint lists to share company news.
+In previous articles, we explained how to combine [Peakboard and Office 365 apps](/category/office365).
+In this article, we explain how to use SharePoint lists to build a newsstand app that shows the latest company news.

 Before continuing, make sure that you have read our [Office 365 data sources guide](/Getting-started-with-the-new-Office-365-Data-Sources.html).
-The authentication process is tricky, so it's important that you understand how to do it.
+The authentication process is tricky, so it's important that you understand it.

-We also have another [SharePoint lists guide](/SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.html).
+We also have another [SharePoint lists guide](/SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.html) that explains how to use SharePoint lists in Peakboard.
 That article is more general, while this article covers the following specialized topics:
-* How to handle rich text (formatted text with lists and other formatting options).
+* How to handle text with rich formatting.
 * How to combine structured data from a SharePoint list with unstructured data (like images) from a SharePoint document library.

 ## The big picture

-We will create a Peakboard app that shows the most recent company news.
-This screenshot shows what the final result looks like:
+We will create a Peakboard app that showcases the most recent company news.
+Here's what the final result looks like:

 ![image](/assets/2025-06-29/010.png)

+Notice:
-* There's a list of news articles on the left.
+* There's a list of the most recent news articles on the left.
 * There's a full article in the middle.
-* THere's an image for the news article on the right.
+* There's an image for the full article on the right.

-The article and associated image changes automatically every 10 seconds, by cycling through the list of news articles.
-Viewers can also manually select an article to display, if the app is running on a touch screen.
+The full article and associated image changes automatically every 10 seconds, cycling through the list of news articles.
+Users can also manually select an article to display, if the app is running on a touch screen.

 The app pulls the news articles from a SharePoint list.
 The idea is that this SharePoint list lets anyone take the news articles and publish them somewhere.
 For example, in a newsletter, an intranet portal, or a Peakboard app (either as part of other dashboards, or as a standalone tool).

 The app pulls the images from a SharePoint document library.

 ## Configure SharePoint